Nitrokey/nitrokey-documentation/README.md

 - If different Image are to be used for different languages use the substitution syntax and translate the substitution names in Weblate e.g. translate |Picture1| with |Bild1| |tableau1| etc. and define all substitutions with files pathes at the end of the document.

 - For content which is identical for different models or operating  systems, use `include` to avoid duplication of files.
 Locate those instructions not in but next to the operating system folders.

+- On [include directives](https://docutils.sourceforge.io/docs/ref/rst/directives.html#miscellaneous) you can use ``:start-line:`` and ``:end-line:`` to include different parts of a document.

 - Add a subfolder named the same way as the RST with the numbered image files for each guide.